ChrisLTD/ubuntu-setup/readme.md

 For Ubuntu 14.04

-# 1. Setup Digital Ocean Droplet
+# A. Setup Digital Ocean Droplet

-# 2. SSH into Droplet and setup non-root user
+# B. SSH into Droplet and setup non-root user

 *Shamelessly stolen from [ThoughtBot](https://robots.thoughtbot.com/remote-development-machine)*